benjvi/seven-ways-to-install-cert-manager/6-customized-tanzu-package/README.md

-# In progress

 # What

 In addition to the `InstalledPackage` resource we looked at earlier, `kapp-controller` can also manage `App` resources.
 This is a lower-level resource - when you create an `InstalledPackage` then an `App` is created under the hood.
-The App object does not know anything about versions like `InstalledPackages` do - it is concerned with the details of how to fetch some manifests and how to template them before applying, which it does as part of a continuous reconciliation loop.
+The `App` object does not know anything about versions like `InstalledPackages` do - it is concerned with the details of how to fetch some manifests and how to template them before applying, which it does as part of a continuous reconciliation loop.
 In short, its a flexible object useful in GitOps-style deployment workflows.
 We will look at how `App` objects can be used instead of `InstalledPackage`, to install a package with (more or less) arbitrary customizations.

 # How